idos-network/idos-sdk-js/packages/idos-sdk-js/README.md

 ### Access Grants

 An Access Grant is a record in the blockchain that consists of the following values:

 * `owner`: the grant owner (in ETH chain this is the owners wallet address, for Near this is the owners full access public key).
 * `grantee`: the grant grantee (in ETH chain this is the grantee wallet address, for Near this is the grantee full access public key).
 * `dataId`: the `id` of the duplicated record (i.e credential) that is going to be shared.
-* `lockedUntil`: the span of time during which the AG can not be revoked.
+* `lockedUntil`: the earliest UNIX timestamp when the contract will allow the Access Grant to be revoked.
+"0" means it's revocable at any time.

+Acquiring an access grant assures a dApp that they'll have a copy of the user's credential until `lockedUntil`.
+This is especially relevant to be able to fulfill compliance obligations.

 ### Access Grant creation / revocation / list